milosz275/uav-collision-avoidance/README.md

 ```

 ### Remarks

+3-dimensional (3D) world is projected on 2D screen by flattening height (z coordinate).
+On the program start, the view is centered on the first aircraft.
+The view can be moved with arrow keys.

 One coding convention is not preserved in the scope of the project.
 Qt's methods are CamelCase formatted and the rest is default Python naming convention including snake_case for variable and member names.